thomnico/kitt-ai-monorepo/.clinerules/monorepo-coding.md

 - **One Lockfile to Rule Them All:** All dependencies are managed through the root `package.json` and its associated lockfile.
 No project-specific lockfiles.
 - **Internal Packages are First-Class Citizens:** Shared code in `/packages/` must be treated as a versioned, internal dependency.

+### Rule 8: Utilize Screenshot Features for Analysis When Available

+- **Capture and Analyze Visual Output:** Whenever possible, use ADB or Android CLI tools to capture screenshots of the app for testing and verification purposes.
+When image analysis models or tools become available, integrate them to programmatically analyze screenshots and validate expected UI or functional results.
+- **Organize Screenshots:** Store captured screenshots in a designated directory (e.g., `apps/android/screenshots/`) with timestamps or relevant identifiers to maintain organization and traceability.

 ---

 These rules are the blueprint for our success.
 They ensure we build a framework that is fast, reliable, legally sound, and maintainable.